Cycle Canada Bicycle Tours

 Canada's History is All Around You

-Our trip starts with one night's accommodation in Ottawa.
-There will be an Orientation session in the early evening.
+Our trip starts in Ottawa.
 Arrive early and enjoy a leisurely day and explore the capital city, follow the paths alongside the Rideau Canada and have a relaxing lunch at the Byward Market.
 For a more challenging ride you can head to the Gatineau Hills and have lunch at the Mackenzie King Tearoom.

 MonteVelo Goes to Montebello

-Heading downriver towards Montreal, our first overnight is at the village of Montebello on the Quebec side of the river.
+Heading downriver towards Montreal is at the village of Montebello on the Quebec side of the river.
 The village has a chateau of that name and it is widely known as the largest log cabin in the world.
-Our route travels through farm districts on both sides of the river and we're close to the water.
+The route travels through farm districts on both sides of the river and we're close to the water.

 The Delta of the Ottawa River

-At the end of the second day we are close to Lac des deux Montagnes (lake of two mountains).
+At the end of the second day you are close to Lac des deux Montagnes (lake of two mountains).
 It is a broad delta where the Ottawa River empties into the St. Lawrence River just west and a bit north of Montreal.
 It is hilly as you get away from the river and the area is infamous for being a hideout for a member of the "The Great Train Robbery" gang in England in the 1960s.
-We'll gather for a group dinner at a lovely country inn on this night.

 Along the Lachine Canal to Montreal's Old Port

-Our final day takes us into Montreal and we cross the Ottawa River at the point where it flows into the St. Lawrence.
-Our route into the city follows the river past the Lachine Rapids and on a summer day you can see surfers playing in the turbulent water.
-Our destination is in the heart of the city and close to Place Jacques Cartier in the Old Port district.
+The final day takes us into Montreal and you cross the Ottawa River at the point where it flows into the St. Lawrence.
+The route into the city follows the river past the Lachine Rapids and on a summer day you can see surfers playing in the turbulent water.

 Tour Summary Dates and Fees